Offirmo/offirmo-monorepo--2021-legacy/apps/the-boring-rpg-browser/README.md

-## The Boring RPG, reloaded - web version
+## 🧙The Boring RPG, reloaded 👨🏻‍💻💰⚔🛡 - web version

 Source code for the browser game "The Boring RPG, reloaded"